 Most schools will have a Nursery Policy which they follow to allocate places but generally they will give priority to four year olds and offer places to three year olds if they have places remaining.
 For schools where nurseries are oversubscribed they will also have priorities for people who live in zones, siblings of children already attending and to vulnerable families.
 You can request a copy of the admission policy for nursery intake and the school will provide this.

 If your chosen nursery is full you will need to look at alternative nurseries with places.
 A complete list of schools can be requested from the School Admissions team on (01642) 526605.
-Alternatively contact the Families Information Service on (01642) 527225 or visit www.stockton.gov.uk/freechildcare for information on approved private, voluntary and independent providers delivering free nursery entitlement in your area.
+Alternatively contact the Families Information Service on (01642) 527225 or visit the Help with the cost of childcare and free entitlement webpage.